Stemage: Metroid Metal and solo work (2003–2014)

 In 2003, Stemage formed Metroid cover project Metroid Metal, later recruiting other artists such as Danimal Cannon.
 While the group were initially simply recording cover songs to release online, Metroid Metal made their live debut at MAGFest 7 in 2009, and became a recurring act at the event.
 Stemage released several albums with the group over the following years, including Varia Suite (2009), Expansion Pack (2010) and Other Album (2014).
 Stemage along with the other musicians from Metroid Metal Live formed the "backbone" of Yes Mayhem, a second band that produced original material beginning in 2010.

-During this time, he released five albums as a solo artist, both in the form of cover projects and original material.
-In 2010, Stemage was hired to perform the soundtrack for the Xbox Live game Alpha Squad.
+During this time, he released two original albums as a solo artist- Strati (2006) and Zero Over Zero (2011).
+He also began working on original video game soundtracks, beginning with the Xbox Live game Alpha Squad (2010).
 In an interview shortly before the game's release, he described composing for video games as "acting on a blue screen with a director telling you that the Master Control Program is off in the distance, and it's big—except that there's no director, and the MCP is a sketch of a dude with a gun."

+Stemage also produced some cover material for charity.
+The proceeds from his Grandia II cover album Frets of Valmar (2011) went towards Japan's recovery efforts after the earthquake and tsunami.
+He later took part in the five disc Chrono Trigger cover album Chronicles of Time (2013), which supported Doctors without borders.